 It takes less than a minute before Memoriam is issuing the spine-crushing riffage that we know and love.
 Opener Never Forget, Never Again (Six Million Dead) comes out of the traps hard and fast, Spike T Smith’s powerful drumming propelling the band forward with obscene amounts of energy.
 The double kicking is low, rumbling, and menacing.

 Guitarist Scott Fairfax drives the groove, his punishing riffs falling like shellfire on a battlefield.
 That leaves bassist Frank Healey to lock in the low end with aplomb.
-Over this, the gravel-throated roar of Karl Willets once again leads the charge, his enunciation unique, his delivery ferocious.
+Over this, the gravel-throated roar of Karl Willetts once again leads the charge, his enunciation unique, his delivery ferocious.
 It’s an opening salvo that will leave the old school satisfied, the uninitiated scattered and trembling, and those with a fragile constitution, in need of the bathroom and some Imodium.
 For this onslaught hits right to the bowels.

 If you hadn’t had enough of a battering from the surging opener, Total War, which follows with explosive intent, will provide the ground assault that supports the ariel bombardment.
 Switching between rapid-fire passages and a few mid-tempo segments, this is Memoriam in full-throttle glory.
 Fairfax peels out the solos whilst the band is one combined force as it rages forward with brakes not an option.
 A juggernaut of a track, it’s unstoppable.

 The middle section of the album sees a change in pace, with two slower but no less heavy tracks, in I Am The Enemy and The Conflict Within.
-Memoriam are superb at this slower, doom-soaked grinding delivery, and Willets brings through his emotive vocals with style.
+Memoriam are superb at this slower, doom-soaked grinding delivery, and Willetts brings through his emotive vocals with style.
 Hell is unleashed once more after this, though, with the groove-laden Annihilations Dawn, which features some unusual time signatures before it eases into another brutal, destructive delivery.

 It’s a headbangers dream, for the groove encourages you to lose control and race into the pit.
 This should be awesome when played live, with the spine of the song demanding interaction.
 When the pause comes, it provides welcome minutes of respite before a punishing conclusion.